 TIP: Take a look at some of these Google search engine alternatives.

 It’s a European search engine that doesn’t use any cookie and search history.
 While they do make money through advertisements, they do not track based on your search queries.
 It includes No third-party cookies, trackers, behavioral targeting, or campaigns mixing legit and promotional content (native advertising).
 They also have Qwant Junior which is for kids.
 They make sure to keep any adult content off the search results.

 Based out of Switzerland, Swisscows have their server and data centers.
 These computers are geographically outside of the EU and the US.
 It makes sure none of these countries can access their servers under any law.
 While they do not store any data from the visitors, they do save the number of search requests daily.
 It helps them measure overall traffic to evaluate a breakdown of this traffic by language and mere overall statistics.

-It’s an open source search engine which respects privacy.
-Technically it uses POST request on every browser which makes sure nothing is logged.
+It’s an open-source search engine that respects privacy.
+Technically it uses POST requests on every browser which makes sure nothing is logged.
 If you are a bit into tech, and programming, you can create your custom engine module.

 Just like its name, the website renders an image of the site you wish to visit.
 It gives you the freedom to read or view what’s on the website without visiting them.
 While it doesn’t use any cookies, it uses HTML5 local storage to store your settings such as layout, region or safe search.

-It’s another open source search engine.
+It’s another open-source search engine.
 It uses the Tor network to make sure search results are anonymous.
 These results are taken from a variety of search engines.
 They have positioned their servers in Germany where laws protect even the anonymous data recorded.
-The search engine use advertisements in the results to cover for the cost.
+The search engine use advertisements in the results to cover the cost.